-As citizens of Western culture we are encouraged to be individuals, which can sometimes make it difficult to understand someone else’s point of view.
+As citizens of Western culture, we are encouraged to be individuals, which can sometimes make it difficult to understand someone else’s point of view.
 We live in a selfie world, where most people consider their own personal brand above all else when posting to social media.
 We read articles that confirm our personal points of view.
-But, if the past 9 months have taught us anything (and hopefully they have), it’s that there are many varying views on every topic under the sun.
+But, if the past two years have taught us anything (and hopefully they have), it’s that there are many varying views on every topic under the sun.

 But we know that it can be dangerous to make assumptions about other’s perspectives.